 The three of them worked for several minutes, Dax and Jericho pulling the unit out as far as they could while Paige tugged at the pack.
 It looked like a backpack but it was wedged in between the wall and the shelves.
-Finally, Paige gave the strap a hard tug and the pack came free.
-She tumbled backwards and landed on her behind but the bag was free.
+Finally, Paige gave the strap a hard tug and the pack dislodged.
+She tumbled backwards and landed on her behind but at least, the bag was free.

 “It looks like something a girl might use,” Jericho said, studying the outer design.

 “I agree,” Paige grinned.
 “It also looks old… ancient, like something a girl might use back when oh… you were in high school.”